mtgraves/resume/README.md

 This allows you to build a resume using `LaTeX`, from a `yaml` file.

+*... at this point, this is a minimum viable product and only supports one template with minimal options*

 ## Why?

 This can allow us to try out multiple different styles/layouts for a resume while inserting content that might be job-specific into each template.